swcarpentry/python-novice-gapminder/episodes/08-data-frames.md

 * The axis=1 argument needs to be explained clearly.
 :::::::::::::::::::::::::::::::::::::::::::::::::

-Pandas vectorizing methods and grouping operations are features that provide users much flexibility to analyse their data.
+pandas vectorizing methods and grouping operations are features that provide users much flexibility to analyse their data.

 For instance, let's say we want to have a clearer view on how the European countries